-If you’re looking to attract these tiny flower kisser’s you’ll need to create a welcoming habitat.
-You can also supplement flowers with sugar water.
+If you’re looking to attract these tiny flower kissers you’ll need to create a welcoming habitat.
+You can also supplement feeding with sugar water.

 Choose the area or areas of your yard where you want flowers, determine the amount of sun that area is getting every day, and also consider a viewing area.